amrrs/randquotes/cran-comments.md

 0 errors | 0 warnings | 0 note

+* This is a resubmission after fixing the URLs
 * This is a resubmission with better exception handling for response call failures.
 Sadly, this was removed from CRAN.
 Hopefully this gets to add it back.